zoom/zoomapps-sample-js/README.md

 If you're looking for help, try [Developer Support](https://devsupport.zoom.us) or our [Developer Forum](https://devforum.zoom.us).
 Priority support is also available with [Premier Developer Support](https://zoom.us/docs/en-us/developer-support-plans.html) plans.

+### Documentation
+Make sure to review [our documentation](https://marketplace.zoom.us/docs/zoom-apps/introduction/) as a reference when building your Zoom Apps.